“Studying at Solent reignited my passion for learning and working towards goals.”

 All students can access Succeed@Solent, Solent's online guide to getting better grades.
 It offers extensive, practical information and advice on topics such as academic writing, research and presentations.

-Sociology degrees enable graduates to enter a number of career opportunities in a number of industries where the emphasis is on critical graduates.
-Such as social work sector, hospitality, charity sector, therapy and counselling, teaching, journalism, HR and marketing as well as further study (THE, June 2017).
+Sociology degrees enable graduates to pursue a number of careers in a variety of industries where the emphasis is on critical graduates, such as the social work sector, hospitality, the charity sector, therapy and counselling, teaching, journalism, HR, and marketing, as well as further study.

-Students will be ideally placed to undertake further study at postgraduate level.
+Students will also be ideally placed to undertake further study at postgraduate level.

 For further information, please visit our tuition fees page.